Product

 Code ownership map

-Where ownership is concentrated and where the team has healthy coverage across the codebase.
+See where ownership is concentrated and where coverage is shared across the codebase.

 Auth & access control